 “Investing in a franchise?
-Consider a BFA Accountant!”
+Consider a British Franchise Association Accountant!”

 If you are looking to invest in a franchise it is important that you have the right team behind you.
 Your choice of accountant will affect your franchise business from day one.
 Your chances of being successful can depend on the advice, knowledge and level of service you receive from your accountant.

 Before signing your franchise agreement, you should appoint an accountant who has experience within the franchise industry so they are able to offer you advice on the business formation, any issues with Customs and Excise and the Inland Revenue, and, in particular, the franchise contractual requirements for your accounting records.

 Here is a checklist of questions you should ask when choosing your Accountant.